Sam Allard / Scene

 , more than 100 members of Greater Cleveland Congregations packed into the Cuyahoga County Council chambers Tuesday evening to mightily protest the "sweetheart deal" whereby renovations to the Quicken Loans Arena will be funded, in part, by an estimated $160 million in public money.

 The deal was orchestrated behind closed doors between city and county leaders and the Cavaliers.
-Though it creates "no new taxes," it is still an outrageous financial arrangement for a county with a "maxed out credit card," one that nonetheless already contributes millions of dollars each year to the Cavs, Indians and Browns via a dedicated tax on alcohol and cigarettes.
+Though it creates "no new taxes," it is still an outrageous financial arrangement for a county with a "maxed out credit card," a county that nonetheless already contributes millions of dollars each year to the Cavs, Indians and Browns via a dedicated tax on alcohol and cigarettes.

 It's no surprise that locals, dismayed at the brazenness (or else spinelessness) of elected officials and the rapaciousness of Cavs' owner Dan Gilbert, arrived in force.